 Our pharmacy technician helps support patients who would not otherwise receive a medication review to manage their medicines in their home.
 By improving compliance, the aim is to reduce hospital admissions for avoidable medication related issues.
-The technician also talks to patients about what is important to them and makes referrals to appropriate supports including volunteer support.
+The technician also talks to patients ab technician also talks to patients about what is important to them and makes referrals to appropriate supports including volunteer support.